 COOK.
 STORE.
 SAVE.

-Use it up: Leftover almond milk can be used to make smoothies, dairy-free ice-cream and as a substitute for milk-based recipes like creamy pastas or casseroles.
+: Leftover almond milk can be used to make smoothies, dairy-free ice-cream and as a substitute for milk-based recipes like creamy pastas or casseroles.

 Planning a Mexican feast?
 Be sure to include horchata on the menu!
 This refreshing and creamy ice-cold drink is a delightful summer beverage and pairs perfectly with all your favourite Mexican dishes like tacos, nachos and corn chips with guacamole.
 Its light sweetness contrasts the rich and spicy flavours of Latin American cuisine, making it an excellent palate-cleanser.